mctigger/KaggleSalt/README.md

 Hello!

-Below you can find a outline of how to reproduce my solution for the TGS Salt Identification competition.
+Below you can find a outline of how to reproduce our solution for the TGS Salt Identification competition.
-If you run into any trouble with the setup/code or have any questions please contact me at tim.joseph@mctigger.com
+If you run into any trouble with the setup/code or have any questions please contact us at tim.joseph@mctigger.com

 #ARCHIVE CONTENTS (TODO)